 Dawn also played a significant management role in the Wasausink Lands Development Corporation, as Administrator, during a tough time and the restructuring of WLI, including the implementation of adding new Board Members with the understanding at the time the Corporation would better serve Wasauksing First Nation community members.
 During Dawns time at WLI, she was a registered Commissionaire, recognized by the Department of Indigenous Affairs.

-Outside of her regular Band employment hours, Dawn has recently had the passion for starting a visionary, innovative, fully automated, year-round, indoor, natural, Garden Fresh Foods Farm produce growing System.
-This system will be a significant component of a First Nation Research and Development Training Facility.
-Located in her First Nation, growing indoors, year-round fresh produce, vegetables, fruits, indigenous herbs and traditional medicines that help contribute to the betterment and well-being her First Nation members and other interested First Nation and Inuit communities across Canada.
+Outside of her regular Band employment hours, Dawn has recently had the passion and vision to start a fully automated, Garden Fresh Foods Farm produce indoor growing System!
+This innovative system has become a significant component of a First Nation Research and Development Training Facility.
+Located in her First Nation, growing indoors, year-round fresh produce as well as indigenous herbs and traditional medicines that help contribute to the betterment and well-being her First Nation members and other interested First Nation and Inuit communities across Canada.